akiver/cs-demo-manager.com/docs/03-guides/04-video.md

 title: Video
 ---

-## Introduction

 CS:DM allows you to generate videos and raw files (images and audio) from demos.
-The feature is accessible by clicking on the **Video** link from a match page.
+This feature is accessible by clicking on the **Video** tab from a match.

-You have to select one or more **sequences** (a part of the demo you want to record).
-You can then decide to merge all sequences into 1 video or generate 1 video per sequence.

 ## Compatibility